nocillax/thesis/proposed/TESTING_GUIDE.md

 - Returns exact match (if found) using blockchain's indexed lookup
 - Returns up to 5 similar student IDs using fuzzy matching (Levenshtein distance ≤ 3)
 - Prioritizes substring matches over edit distance
-- Works without authentication (public search)
+- Requires authentication (any logged-in user)
 - Efficient: Only returns matching certificates, not all 10,000+

 ---